mattyoung101/tamara/papers/thesis/pages/chapters/method.typ

     caption: [ Description of TaMaRa's definition of logic cones ] ) <fig:logiccone>

-=== Combinatorial replication
+=== Combinational replication
 Once we have formed a logic cone, we are able to replicate all of the components inside it.
 This is a relatively trivial operation and is simply a matter of using the Yosys API to instantiate two replicas for each original node.
 These replicas are also marked with special TaMaRa annotations to indicate that they are replicas, and what logic cone they belong to.

 === Voter insertion <sec:voterinsertion>
-With the combinatorial primitives in the circuit replicated, the next step is to generate and insert majority voters to vote on the redundant logic, and thereby actually implement TMR.
+With the combinational primitives in the circuit replicated, the next step is to generate and insert majority voters to vote on the redundant logic, and thereby actually implement TMR.

 TaMaRa voters are always single-bit.
 Handling multi-bit signals is a two-stage process.
 Firstly, before TaMaRa